 For small projects, this isn’t a big deal, because you can just keep the media somewhere your web server can find it.
 However, in bigger projects – especially those comprised of multiple apps – dealing with the multiple sets of static files provided by each application starts to get tricky.

-That’s what staticfiles is for: it collects static files from each of your applications (and any other places you specify) into a single location that can easily be served in production.
+Collecting static files from each of your Django apps (and any other place you specify) into a single location that can easily be served in production.